|

 Wireless

-The wireless transmission complies with the Bluetooth v2.0 standard (using the WIDCOMM or Microsoft Bluetooth protocol stack, but not the Bluesoleil stack), which is a common and reliable protocol that is legal to use anywhere in the world, and at 115 kbs much faster than MIDI speed.
-The wireless range is guaranteed upto 100 meter (without obstructions), since it is a Bluetooth class 1 device !
-It allows for the use of upto 7 Wi-microDig units simultaneously so it's possible to make a wireless sensor network.
+The wireless transmission complies with the Bluetooth v2.0 standard (using the WIDCOMM or Microsoft Bluetooth protocol stack, but not the Bluesoleil stack), which is a common and reliable protocol that is legal to use anywhere in the world, and at 115.2 kbps much faster than MIDI speed at 31.25 kbps.
+The wireless range of the Wi-microDig is specified to be at most 400 meter (without obstructions), since it is a Bluetooth class 1 device !
+To get the maximum range you will also need a class 1 Bluetooth interface for your computer (note that the built-in Bluetooth interface in Apple computers is class 2 with a much lower range).
+A Bluetooth interface allows for the use of upto 7 Wi-microDig units simultaneously so it's possible to make a wireless sensor network.

 Configurable